SFSF99/Dutch-PostNL-Magento-1.x/README.md

 Extension support:

-No support (too busy), but a few questions will be answered in the Magento forum (see link above).
+No support (too busy), but a few questions will be answered on this <a href="mailto:postnl@ooawebstore.eu">special email address</a> (but only domain addresses, no hotmail, gmail etc.).

-Questions will be NEVER answered per email!